cyberyurei2000/mpv-osc-clock/README.md

 ## Credits

-The font `FO-TVASAHI-GMorning` and the other fonts found in `TV-TIMER-FONT-V1.zip` in the releases page was made by user [@tvoped](https://web.archive.org/web/20220320123906/https://twitter.com/tvoped/status/1466992257962487811) on Twitter.
+The font `FO-TVASAHI-GMorning.otf` and the other fonts found in `TV-TIMER-FONT-V1.zip` in the releases page was made by user [@tvoped](https://web.archive.org/web/20220320123906/https://twitter.com/tvoped/status/1466992257962487811) on Twitter.

-You can get the fonts in the releases page or from the original [source](https://www.dropbox.com/scl/fi/3lir00hds4o3xqr6hdwea/TV-TIMER-FONT-V1.zip?rlkey=xgnqhdotec8a9kf25nck7azg7&e=1&dl=0).
+You can get the fonts in the releases page or from the original [source (dead)](https://www.dropbox.com/scl/fi/3lir00hds4o3xqr6hdwea/TV-TIMER-FONT-V1.zip?rlkey=xgnqhdotec8a9kf25nck7azg7&e=1&dl=0).

 ## License